GETTING HERE

 Final Approach to Hut

-Continue up the Ophir pass road, traversing south facing slopes.
-You will encounter two gullies crossing the road before the road reaches the first of two switchbacks.
-Treat these cross loaded gullies with caution.
 Just before entering the trees at the first switchback, look up hill and you will see the hut.
-Upon reaching the first switch back, leave the main road and continue straight ahead paralleling the creek towards the pass.
+Upon reaching the first switch back, leave the main road and continue straight ahead paralleling the creek west towards the pass.
 The route winds uphill through open trees to the meadow pictured in the photo above.
 There are blue diamond ski trail markers along the trail to the hut from this point.
-The route climbs through a group of trees right of the open meadow after crossing the Ophir Pass Road.
-200 vertical feet above the road the trail traverses east through open slopes and trees before reaching the hut.
+You briefly head north through the open meadow, crossing the summer road, and then after a few hundred yards, you turn east, and head up through the trees about a quarter mile (200-300 vertical) until you get to the hut.

 From Ophir

-3.5 Miles- 1,900 Vertical feet
+4.3 Miles- 2,300 Vertical feet

 opus hut colorado